 The program includes both self-selected, self-directed activities, such as block building, book browsing, and different "centers;" and teacher-directed or group experiences like music and movement, games, and other relevant short lessons.

-For more on each of these types of activities, as well as our policy information, please refer to Preschool Materials.
+For more on each of these types of activities, as well as our policy information, please refer to Prospective Families.